la2050/archive/_projects/2015/paint-to-succeed.md

 'Please identify any partners or collaborators who will work with you on this project.
 How much of the $100,000 grant award will each partner receive?': >-
   We would like to include Homeboy industries with Fabian Debora.
 This organization will recieve if agreed 20% of funds established for each mural.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- We have estimated that each mural will cost 20,000.00 - 25,000.00 which will include aminstration fees, materials, and payed fee for each muralist, graffiti artist, and fine artist who will be over seeing the process from beginning to end for each mural
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |-
-  Permits: 200.00-1000.00 depending on wall size Brushes.Paint,spray cans, rags, buckets: 3000.00- 6000.00
-   Scaffolding rental: 200.00 to 500.00 per day Administration fees: 2500.00
-   Celebration of community mural festival and mural dedication that will attend the completion of each mural.
-5000.00 Payment for Muralist, Graffiti artist and Fine artist:approximately 10,000 How do you plan to scale the success of your proposal?: >- Under the guidance of a professional muralist the process of creating a mural will be clearly laid out, from community involvement, to subject matter, to
+How do you plan to scale the success of your proposal?: >- Under the guidance of a professional muralist the process of creating a mural will be clearly laid out, from community involvement, to subject matter, to